Bacon Jam is the ultimate spread for toast, eggs, sandwiches, and burgers! Also makes a great gift for the bacon lover!

 Bacon jam, you guys.
 I mean bacon.
 And jam.
 Together.
 Jam that’s made from bacon. *thud*

-I feel like my entire youth was robbed, having only just discovered this at the age of 41.
+I feel like my entire youth was robbed, having only just discovered this in my late 40’s.
 But at least I get to live the second half of my life more fulfilled.
 Because I’m going to put this on all.the.things.

 And I have!